 Ensure that the heat pump cannot fall over during transport.

 Check that F470 has not been damaged during transport.

-However, the F470 can be carefully laid on its back when being moved into the building.
+However, the F470 can be carefully laid on its back when

 Assembly

 - Position F470 on a solid foundation indoors that withstands water and the weight of the product. - Use the product's adjustable feet to attain a horizontal and stable set-up.